 Day 6 – Outdoor

-- Pressure wash exterior of your home if needed.
+- Pressure wash the exterior of your home if needed.
 We only use the Karcher pressure washer because it has a lot of power.

-This will keep you on track and you can just check-off whatever you have done.
+This checklist will keep you on track and you can just check-off whatever you have finished.
 Pretty simple.

 Summary of 6 days Spring Cleaning Challenge